jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 **Restricted building work must be carried out or supervised by licensed building practitioners**

 ### 84 Licensed building practitioner must carry out or supervise restricted building work
-All restricted building work must be carried out or supervised by a licensed building practitioner whose licence authorises him or her to carry out or supervise the work.
+All restricted building work must be carried out or supervised by a licensed building practitioner who is licensed to carry out or supervise the work.

 ### 85 Offences relating to carrying out or supervising restricted building work
-(1) A person who is not a licensed building practitioner commits an offence if he or she carries out restricted building work while not supervised by a licensed building practitioner whose licence authorises the practitioner to carry out or supervise the carrying out of restricted building work of that kind.
+(1) A person who is not a licensed building practitioner commits an offence if he or she carries out restricted building work while not supervised by a licensed building practitioner who is licensed to carry out or supervise the carrying out of restricted building work of that kind.
-(1A) A licensed building practitioner commits an offence if he or she— (a) carries out restricted building work of a kind that his or her licence does not authorise him or her to carry out or supervise the carrying out of; or
+(1A) A licensed building practitioner commits an offence if he or she— (a) carries out restricted building work of a kind that he or she is not licensed to carry out or supervise the carrying out of; or
-  (b) supervises the carrying out of restricted building work of a kind that his or her licence does not authorise him or her to carry out or supervise the carrying out of.
+  (b) supervises the carrying out of restricted building work of a kind that he or she is not licensed to carry out or supervise the carrying out of.
 (2) A person who commits an offence under this section is liable to a fine not exceeding $20,000.

 ### 86 Offence to engage another person to carry out or supervise restricted building work if person is not licensed building practitioner